ibm-cloud-docs/data-virtualization/key_protect.md

 # IBM Key Protect
 {: #key-protect}

 With integration of the [IBM Key Protect](/docs/key-protect?topic=key-protect-getting-started-tutorial) service, you can have direct control over the data in your database and backups.
-You can manage your own keys in the Key Protect service on {{site.data.keyword.Bluemix_notm}} and you can use your key to control the encryption and decryption of the data in your {{site.data.keyword.Db2_on_Cloud_long}} database.
+You can manage your own keys in the Key Protect service on {{site.data.keyword.Bluemix_notm}} and you can use your key to control the encryption and decryption of the data in your Data Virtualization database.
 {: shortdesc}

 Upon instance creation, your database instance is set to encrypt its data at rest by using the Advanced Encryption Standard (AES) in Cipher-Block Chaining (CBC) mode with a 256-bit data encryption key (DEK).
 This DEK is then encrypted by a master key that is stored in a PKCS#12 keystore.
 A password is required to open the keystore.
 With Key Protect integration, the password is encrypted by a Key Protect root key.
-You must create a root key in Key Protect and grant your specific {{site.data.keyword.Db2_on_Cloud_short}} instance (resource) `Reader` access to that root key.
-In the {{site.data.keyword.Db2_on_Cloud_short}} web console, you specify the Key Protect instance and the root key to be used.
-After the association is complete, the specified root key is then used by {{site.data.keyword.Db2_on_Cloud_short}} to encrypt and decrypt the keystore password.
+You must create a root key in Key Protect and grant your specific Data Virtualization instance (resource) `Reader` access to that root key.
+In the Data Virtualization web console, you specify the Key Protect instance and the root key to be used.
+After the association is complete, the specified root key is then used by Data Virtualization to encrypt and decrypt the keystore password.
 The root key never leaves Key Protect.

 You can rotate the root key in Key Protect.
 The database instance periodically checks for any key rotation.
 When a key rotation is detected, a new keystore password and a new master key are correspondingly generated.

-When you revoke the root key authorization of the {{site.data.keyword.Db2_on_Cloud_short}} service or delete the root key, your database instance can no longer be started after it is stopped because any attempt to access the keystore will fail.
+When you revoke the root key authorization of the Data Virtualization service or delete the root key, your database instance can no longer be started after it is stopped because any attempt to access the keystore will fail.
 Certain operations within the database require access to the keystore and they will begin to fail as well.
 In addition, any database backups cannot be restored.

 Key Protect provides regional support only.
 If the region that hosts your key becomes unavailable, you will not be able to manually fail over to your disaster recovery (DR) node, or access data on the DR node without failing over.
 For this reason, it is recommended that you not use Key Protect and the disaster recovery feature together on the same instance.
 {: important}